Lee's death sparks hope for Samsung shake-up, dividends

 Investors are betting that the imperatives of maintaining Lee family control and paying inheritance tax - estimated at about 10 trillion won ($8.9 billion) for listed stockholdings alone - will be the catalyst for change, although analysts are divided on what form that change will take.

-Shares in Samsung C&T and Samsung Life Insurance soared as much as 21.2% and 15.7% respectively, while shares in Samsung SDS and Samsung Engineering also rose.
-Samsung Electronics - the jewel in the group’s crown - traded up 0.5%.
+Shares in Samsung C&T and Samsung Life Insurance closed up 13.5% at a two-month high and 3.8%, respectively, while shares in Samsung SDS also rose.
+Samsung Electronics - the jewel in the group’s crown - finished 0.3% higher.

 Son and heir apparent Jay Y. Lee has a 17.3% stake in Samsung C&T, the de facto holding firm, while the late Lee was the top shareholder of Samsung Life with 20.76% stake.